wisp-forest/docs/docs/accessories/developer/itemstack_components.md

 ### Rendering Transformations

-For any Accessory that uses the Default renderer it is possible to use the provided Rendering Transforms component to adjust the positioning, rotation, and scale of the rendering to for instance wear a block as a hat or place a item on your arm.
+For any Accessory that uses the default renderer: It is possible to use the `render_transformations` data component to adjust the positioning, rotation, and scale of the rendering.
+Some examples are wearing a block as a hat, or placing an item on your arm.

 ```JSON
 {